Hashemite–Umayyad rivalry: Armed conflicts during Muhammad's time

 The two sides met again next year in the Battle of Uhud.
 Led by Abu Sufyan, the Meccans managed to gain a victory, albeit a Pyrrhic one.
 When Hamza, Muhammad's uncle who had killed Utbah ibn Rabi'ah in Badr, was killed, Hind bint Utbah, the daughter of Utbah and wife of Abu Sufyan, is reported to have cut open the corpse of Hamza, taking out his liver which she then attempted to eat.
 Abu Sufyan, after some brief verbal exchanges with Muhammad's companion, Umar (Umar ibn al-Khattab), decided to return to Mecca without pressing his advantage.

 Two years later, Abu Sufyan led the Meccan forces on a third assault on Medina, driven back after the Muslims dug a trench around the city.
 After the subsequent Treaty of Hudaybiyyah was breached by the Quraysh, Muhammad led his army into Mecca.
-Most of the Umayyads, including Abu Sufyan and his sons Muawiyah and Yazid converted to Islam.
+Most of the Umayyads, including Abu Sufyan and his sons Mu'awiya and Yazid converted to Islam.
 Others, like Hind bint Utbah and Abdallah ibn Sa'd became fugitives, but they also converted to Islam later.
 In his later years, Muhammad gave prominent roles to some late converts from the Banu Umayya, possibly as a way to keep them in check and prevent them from apostatizing.

 After Muhammad

 After the death of Muhammad, Abu Bakr was chosen as Caliph (successor to the prophet) and leader of the Muslims.
 He belonged to the Banu Taym, a clan of a somewhat lower status in the hierarchy of the Quraysh.
 Abu Sufyan, representing the Banu Umayya, and Muhammad's uncle Abbas, representing the Banu Hashim, are reported to have offered Ali military help in men and weapons in case he wanted to fight Abu Bakr, but Ali rebuked them.

 When Abu Bakr's caliphate was secured, Abu Sufyan is believed to have approached him, asking him to appoint his sons to certain posts of prominence in return for Banu Umayya's compliance.
 Abu Bakr made Abu Sufyan's son Yazid commander of one of the armies that were to invade Syria.
-The second caliph, Umar, made an exception in his strict rule of appointing early Muslim converts to prominent posts, by appointing the late convert Yazid ibn Abi Sufyan - and later Yazid's brother Muawiyah - to the post of Governor of Syria.
+The second caliph, Umar, made an exception in his strict rule of appointing early Muslim converts to prominent posts, by appointing the late convert Yazid ibn Abi Sufyan - and later Yazid's brother Mu'awiya - to the post of Governor of Syria.

 In the election that took place after Umar's death, the Meccan political elites overwhelmingly favored the Umayyad Uthman over the Hashimite Ali.
 This, according to Wilferd Madelung, was a result of the Meccan families' unwillingness to accept that the Hashemite family would hold both prophethood and caliphate.
 Historian Ibn Abi'l-Hadid recorded a conversation between the caliph Umar and Abdullah ibn Abbas, in which Umar said: "The Quraysh will never unanimously agree to Ali’s Caliphate, and if he is ever selected as Caliph, the Arabs will attack him from every direction."